ruijun1110/OpenHome_Pepper/README.md

 <ul>
   <li>Install the OpenAI library (This is a known area where some install/compatability issues occur):
     <pre><code>pip3 install --upgrade openai</code></pre>
 <ui></ui>Verify the Package Version: Ensure you have the correct version of the openai package installed.
-You can check the version by running:</ul> <code>pip show openai </code>
+You can check the version by running:</ul> <code>pip show openai</code>
   </li>
 </ul>

 <h3><strong>Step 5: Update Your API Keys</strong></h3>
 <ul>
   <li>Obtain your OpenAI and ElevenLabs API keys.</li>
   <li>This instance is sending data to Recursal for training.
-The file is currently using a pass through Recursal API key<li>
+The file is currently using a pass through Recursal API key</li>
   <li>Save them in text files within a folder named <code>api-keys</code> at your script's root directory.
 Name the files <code>openaiapikey2.txt</code> and <code>elabapikey.txt</code>.</li>
 </ul>